robbyrenz/analytical-separations/Notes/prep_for_midterm.md

 8. MSD (mass spectrometric)

 ## How GC detectors work in general?
-- detect changes in the composition of column effluent
+- Detect changes in the composition of column effluent
-- convert that info into a signal
+- Convert that info into a signal

 ## How to compare responses of different detectors?
 - By checking its characteristics, namely: